rsnikhil/Forvis_RISCV-ISA-Spec/Regression_Testing/README.txt

         Test_Programs directory, such as tests for features that Forvis does not yet implement

-    - It has some other ad hoc and fragile ways to ignore .dump files (ignores all files with any extension including .dump), and looks for the string "32" or "64" in the ELF filename to decide whether it should be run in RV32 or RV64 mode.
+    - It has some ad hoc and fragile ways to ignore .dump files (ignores all files with any extension including .dump), and looks for the string "32" or "64" in the ELF filename to decide whether it should be run in RV32 or RV64 mode.